-for each former member, date of ceasing to be a member.
+for each former member, the name of the person and the date on which the person ceased to be a member of the Association.

-Any member may, at a reasonable time and free of charge, inspect the register of members.
+The Association acknowledges that any member may, under the Act, at a reasonable time and free of charge, inspect the register of members.

+Given the nature of the Association and that its purpose is to support Consumers, the Association relies on section 59 of the Act to restrict access to the personal information of any person recorded in the register of members.

+If a member wishes to inspect the register of members, they must submit an application to the Secretary setting out the information sought and reason for inspecting the register of members.
+The Secretary may, in their absolute discretion, accept (in full or with conditions) or reject an application to inspect the register of members.

 Note

 Under section 59 of the Act, access to the personal information of a person recorded in the register of members may be restricted in certain circumstances.
-Section 58 of the Act provides that it is an offence to make improper use of information about a person obtained from the Register of Members.
+Section 58 of the Act provides that it is an offence to make improper use of information about a person obtained from the register of members.

 Division 2 — Disciplinary action